tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@rabiya-basri/index.md

 ## why are you taking this challenge?

-My dream is to became a Software Developer.
+My dream is to become a Software Developer.
 And This is the best platform where i can show my coding skills.

 ## something interesting about you?